ajay-dhangar/algo/blog/optimizing-recursive-functions.md

 ---
 slug: optimizing-recursive-functions
-title: Optimizing Recursive Functions: Techniques and Tips
+title: "Optimizing Recursive Functions: Techniques and Tips"
 authors: [AKSHITHA-CHILUKA]
-tags: [AKSHITHA-CHILUKA , algo, dsa, algorithms, recursion, optimization]
+tags: [AKSHITHA-CHILUKA, algo, dsa, algorithms, recursion, optimization]
 ---

 While recursion is a useful programming technique, it can lead to inefficiencies if not implemented correctly.
 Understanding how to optimize recursive functions is essential for better performance.